Best Funeral Attire for Women: Respectful Guide 2026

 - Don't wear revealing clothing.
 Deep V-necks, mini skirts, or anything see-through is inappropriate.

-- Don't wear athletic wear — no sneakers, yoga pants, or gym wear of any kind.
+- Don't wear athletic wear — no sneakers, yoga pants, or gym clothes of any kind.

 - Don't wear heavy perfume.
-Many people are sensitive to fragrance, especially in enclosed spaces during emotional moments.
+Many people are sensitive to fragrance, especially in enclosed emotional settings.

 - Don't wear flashy accessories.
-Leave the statement jewelry, oversized sunglasses (indoors), and logo-heavy handbags at home.
+Leave statement jewelry, oversized sunglasses, and logo-heavy handbags at home.

 - Don't wear jeans to a traditional or formal funeral.
 Dark, well-fitted jeans may be acceptable only at very casual memorial gatherings.